eMartin0/Teaching-HEIGVD-RES-2020-Labo-HTTPInfra/README.md

 ## Static HTTP server with apache httpd

-We chose the same port mapping as the given exemple.
+We choose the same port mapping as the given exemple.
 The host listens on the 8989 port for clients requests while the container listens on the 80 port (usually default for http).

 ### Step by step to create your HTTP server with apache httpd :
-1. Create a Dockerfile that contains the following lines : <br>
+1. Create a Dockerfile that contains the following lines :
    ```dockerfile
    FROM httpd:2.4
    RUN apt-get update && apt-get install -y vim nano
    COPY www/ /usr/local/apache2/htdocs/
    ```
-2. Your `www` directory should have the following structure (minimal : <br>
+2. Your `www` directory should have the following structure (minimal) :
    - www/
      - assets/
        - css/
        - img/
      - index.html
-3. Create two scripts to help with building the image and runing the container.
-Your build_image.sh should be like this : <br>
+3. Create two scripts to help with building the image and running the container.
+Your build_image.sh should be like this :
    ```bash
    #!/bin/bash
    docker build -t http-static-image .
    ```
-   Your run_container.sh should be like this : <br>
+   Your run_container.sh should be like this :
    ```bash
    #!/bin/bash
    docker run -d -p 8989:80 --name static-srv http-static-image